Joely Richardson: Career

 In 2005, Richardson starred in Lies My Mother Told Me, based on a true story about a murderous con artist.
 In 2007, she played the mother in The Last Mimzy with Timothy Hutton and Chris O'Neil.
 She also starred in the television drama Wallis & Edward, playing the lead role of Wallis Simpson, lover of Edward, Prince of Wales.

 In 2009–10, Richardson appeared as Katherine Parr, sixth wife of Henry VIII, in the fourth (and final) season of Showtime's hit period drama The Tudors.
 The role reunited her with her former husband Tim Bevan, who was part of the show's production team.

-Joely joined the cast of TV series Titanic: Blood and Steel in which she played the role of Countess Markievicz.
-In 2015 she co-starred alongside Arnold Schwarzenegger in the zombie thriller film Maggie.
+Richardson joined the cast of TV series Titanic: Blood and Steel in which she played the role of Countess Markievicz.
+In 2015, she co-starred alongside Arnold Schwarzenegger in the zombie thriller film Maggie.

 Personal life

 Richardson had an affair with Archie Stirling, which broke up Stirling's marriage to actress Diana Rigg in 1990.
 Richardson married film producer Tim Bevan in 1992; they divorced in 2001.
 The couple had a daughter, actress Daisy Bevan, born in 1992.
+She was also one of several women romantically linked to Jamie Theakston before Theakston's marriage in 2007.

 Richardson is an ambassador for The Children's Trust, the UK's leading charity for children with brain injury and neurodisability, as well as Save the Children.